 StatuManu seeks to provide a non-invasive solution for a quick and accurate intracranial pressure (ICP) assessment.
 StatuManu is developing a solution that will help health care professionals (HCP) in their diagnosis of patients with suspicion of elevated ICP.
 Here, ICP Tracker, a software-as-a-service device, provides immediate measurement and continuous monitoring by analysing fundus images to detect variations in ICP.

-ICP Tracker is the first non-invasive solution to accurately track changes in ICP and thereby assist in the correct diagnosis with no patient preparation.
+ICP Tracker is the first in-kind non-invasive solution to accurately track changes in ICP and thereby assist in the correct diagnosis with no patient preparation.
 No other known products facilitate an immediate and accurate assessment of changes in ICP without any interference with the patient’s eyes.

 ICP Tracker is an aid for HCPs attending to adult patients 18+ years with suspected changes in ICP.
 The device is intended to be used in connection with existing clinical procedures and is not intended to be used as a stand-alone diagnostic tool.